-\subsubsection{Distributions on $M$}
+\subsection{Distributions on $M$}

-We denote by $\cD'(M)$, resp. $\cE'(M)$ the space of distributions on $M$, resp. of compact support, see e.g. \cite[Sect.
-6.3]{H1} for definitions.
-The topological dual of $\coinf(M)$ resp. $\cinf(M)$ is the space of {\em distribution densities}, resp. distribution densities of compact support.
-One identifies the distribution $u$ with the distribution density $u dVol_{g}$.
-Setting:
+We denote by $\cD'(M)$, resp. $\cE'(M)$, the space of distributions on $M$, resp. compactly supported distributions, see e.g. \cite[Section 6.3]{H1} for definitions.
+The topological dual of $\coinf(M)$, resp. $\cinf(M)$, is the space of {\em distribution densities}, resp. distribution densities of compact support.
+One identifies each distribution $u$ with the distribution density $u dV\!\!ol_{g}$.
+Setting

-leads to the following natural notation:
+leads to the following natural notation

-where $\langle \cdot|\cdot\rangle$ is the duality bracket.
+where $\langle \cdot|\cdot\rangle$ is the duality bracket. {$(u|v)_{M}$}

-\subsubsection{Normal vector field}
+\subsection{Normal vector field}

-If $\Sigma\subset M$ is a smooth hypersurface which is not null, there is a unique (modulo a sign) transverse vector field $n$, which is {\em normal} and {\em normalized}, ie:
+If $\Sigma\subset M$ is a smooth hypersurface which is not null, there is a unique (up to sign) transverse vector field $n$, which is {\em normal} and {\em normalized} , i.e.

-The induced metric on $\Sigma$, $h\defeq i^{*}g$ is non-degenerate and one has:
+The induced metric on $\Sigma$, $h\defeq i^{*}g$, is non-degenerate and one has

-if $X$ is a vector field over $\Sigma$.
+if $X$ is a vector field on $\Sigma$.
 This can be easily checked in local coordinates, using \eqref{e4.1b}.

-\subsubsection{Gauss formula}
+\subsection{Gauss formula}